kevinlg88/UltraSlap/Assets/FImpossible Creations/Plugins - Animating/Ragdoll Animator 2/Readme - Ragdoll Animator 2.txt

 __________________________________________________________________________________________
 Changelog:

+version 1.0.2.8
+- Added object pooling example scene in the demos .unitypackage

+version 1.0.2.7
+- Updated 'Pose Manipulator' Extra Feature with few more parameters
+- Fix for rare error on first build when used Pre-Generated dummy, which was caused by OnValidate()

+version 1.0.2.6
+- Switching from Off to Fall mode will work properly now

+version 1.0.2.5
+- Calibration will not be applied on the anchor bone during fall animating mode
+- OnEnable during fall mode will not force restoring character pose
+- 'Optimize' extra feature now has 'Fade Speed' parameter and 'Store Pose' toggle

 version 1.0.2.4
 - Added link to Ragdoll Animator asset store when hiting "?" button on the right corner of the component